To Think Is to Say No

 Jacques Derrida (Author)

-Jacques Derrida was the single most influential voice in European philosophy for the last third of the twentieth century.
+Jacques Derrida (1930–2004) was one of the most influential philosophers of the late twentieth century.
 His many books include Of Grammatology, Specters of Marx, and The Animal That Therefore I Am.

 Pascale-Anne Brault (Translator)